LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

-Accessibility Insights is useful for this, if you click the extension's icon, a small pop out menu appears, it's the "Ad Hoc Tools" option we'r e interested in, here.
+Accessibility Insights is useful for this, if you click the extension's icon, a small pop out menu appears, it's the "Ad Hoc Tools" option we're interested in, here.
 Click that and toggle the Headings switch and each heading will have a box drawn around it, with the heading level.
 The "How we excel" heading has no box and is therefore, not a proper heading.
 Alternatively, I also right click > Inspect Element and look at the HTML to determine whether it's an actual heading or the Web developer extension has a similar function.

 ##### Solution